Hancock County: 23.2% of income comes from government transfers, ranking fourth in Maine

 Related

-How many companies in cities in Washington County received FDA inspections in Q3?
+How many companies in cities across Washington County received FDA citations in 2025?

-There was one company in a city associated with Washington County that received an FDA inspection in the third quarter of 2025, according to the U.S. Food and Drug Administration.
+There was one company in a city associated with Washington County that received an FDA citation as a result of one inspection conducted in the county in 2025, according to reports from the U.S. Food and Drug Administration (FDA).

-There was one company in a city associated with Washington County that received an FDA inspection in September, according to the U.S. Food and Drug Administration.
+There were five companies in cities associated with Hancock County that received five FDA inspections in 2025, according to the U.S. Food and Drug Administration.